Table of Contents

 Instructions:

-- In a large pot, heat olive oil over medium heat.
-Add garlic and onion, sauté until soft.
+- In a large saucepan, cook olive oil at moderate temperatures.
+Add garlic and onion, and sauté until soft.

 - Toss in zucchini, bell pepper, and carrot.
 Cook for 5-7 minutes until softened.